HuRuilizhen/HuRuilizhen.github.io/_posts/2025-04-12-Making-Group-Decisions-Voting.md

 which means no reasonable voting system can completely prevent voters from changing the outcome through dishonest voting.
 However, a news is that **Computational Complexity can Help Rescue**!

-Bartholdi, Tovey, and Trick showed that there are elections that are prone to manipulation in principle, but where manipulation was computationally complex."Single Transferable Vote" is NP-hard to manipulate!
+Bartholdi, Tovey, and Trick showed that there are elections that are prone to manipulation in principle, but where manipulation was computationally complex."Single Transferable Vote" is a voting method that is NP-hard to manipulate!

 ---